 Exclusion Based Investing

-Negative screening is the oldest and most popular approach to Environmental, Social and Governance (ESG) investing.
+Exclusion based investing is the oldest and most popular approach to Environmental, Social and Governance (ESG) investing

-The negative screening approach would suit investors who want to take a moral stand by withdrawing funds from specific sectors, such as the tobacco industry or oil extractors.
+The approach would suit investors who want to take a moral stand by withdrawing funds from specific sectors, such as the tobacco industry or oil extractors.

 The approach is easy for investors to understand.
 An exclusion strategy can start with a broad market benchmark and simply remove companies that do not meet the specified criteria.